tommysteryy/Monty-Hall-Simulator/README.md

 - Functionality to run a simulation of your custom-built game scenario 1000 times and comparing the performance of "switching" vs "not switching".

 This project was inspired by the avid mathematics tutor/teacher in me.
-Through this appication, I want to extend my help to students who may struggle with math in one way or another with this concept.
+Through this application, I want to extend my help to students who may struggle with math in one way or another with this concept.